cloudsmith-io/cloudsmith-api/bindings/java/src/docs/PackagesApi.md

 <a name="packagesUploadVagrant"></a>
 # **packagesUploadVagrant**
-> VagrantPackageUploadResponse packagesUploadVagrant(owner, repo, data)
+> VagrantPackageUpload packagesUploadVagrant(owner, repo, data)

 Create a new Vagrant package